Hylayis/SER322_Project/README.md

 Your set up should be complete after this.
 Keep in mind, that you do need to have data in your database in order to get the program to run.

 #Running the Program
+To run the program simply place all of the php,html and xml files in your apache server directory, in our setup this was C:\Apache24\htdocs.
+Then open your browser and navigate to http://localhost/index.php.
+This should take you to the home page.